 Second, let’s look at the content of these shows.
 Guests are asked questions such as:

-✓ In the top 100, what makes the good accounting firms great?
+✓ What makes the good accounting firms great?

 ✓ What do the progressive, thriving accounting firms do well?

-✓ How are top 100 accounting firms winning work, doing BD and achieving growth?
+✓ How are the best accounting firms winning work, doing BD and achieving growth?

-✓ What are the trends, stats and critical issues shaping large accounting firms?
+✓ What are the trends, stats and critical issues shaping growing accounting firms?

-✓ What makes a top performer, work winner or promotable accountant in a large firm?
+✓ What makes a top performer, work winner or promotable accountant?

 If you’ve got other questions you’d like asking, let me know – connect to me on LinkedIn or on Twitter @therobbrown or email me